solliancenet/azure-synapse-analytics-workshop-400/day-03/lab06-machine-learning.md

 ![The process for registering and using a model](media/lab06-machine-learning-process.png "Review model registration process")

-All of the steps are performed within your Azure Synapse Analytics Studio.
+All of the steps are performed within Synapse Studio.

 - Within a notebook, a data scientist will: